 We’re set to see online shopping numbers soar to 1.62 billion in 2018, up from 1.08 billion in 2013.

 However, despite the rising numbers of online shoppers worldwide, it’s also true that many consumers are still wary about paying for purchases online or through digital card readers.
-This is where it’s important to choose the right payment processing provider for your small business—and to ensure you do everything you can to help customers feel secure in dealing with you through digital means.
+This is where it’s important to choose the right payment processing provider and invoice generator for your small business—and to ensure you do everything you can to help customers feel secure in dealing with you through digital means.

 If you’re keen to find out everything you need to know about selling digitally over the coming months and years so that you don’t miss out on any of those all-important sales, read on for some tips and information you can use today.